Lazarus Chakwera: Foreign policy

 President Chakwera formed a strong and positive relationship with British prime minister Boris Johnson, describing their partnership as "crucial."
 Prime Minister Boris Johnson expressed hope for a long-term UK-Malawi partnership that focused on promoting green technologies in Malawi, and Malawi's government spokesperson and Minister of Information, Gospel Kazako said that Johnson and President Chakwera would discuss "various development, trade and investment deals, which so far has been a great success and Malawi stands to benefit more and better."
 After the 2021 Zambian general election in which Edgar Lungu lost to Hakainde Hichilema and then gracefully accepted the results of the election, President Chakwera said: "The pattern of peaceful transitions of power we have been seeing in our region in recent years, ... (with) Zambia being the latest member to embody that, are worthy of global acclaim and our applause."

 Domestic policy

 On 16 November 2023, Chakwera announced the immediate suspension of all international travel orders for himself and his government to reduce costs following a 44% devaluation of the Malawian Kwacha and an agreement to borrow $174-million from the International Monetary Fund to boost the country's ailing economy.
 He also ordered the immediate return of all ministers currently abroad and a 50% reduction in fuel allowances for senior government officials.
 Chakwera also ordered a reduction of income tax on individuals to help ease cost-of-living issues.

 Reelection defeat

 Chakwera ran for a second term as president in the 2025 Malawian general election on 16 September, but lost to his predecessor, Peter Mutharika, who won more than 56% of the vote.

+Post-presidency

+Commonwealth envoy to Tanzania (2025)

+In November 2025, Chakwera was appointed by Commonwealth Secretary-General Shirley Botchwey as Special Envoy to support political dialogue in Tanzania following its disputed election.
+He undertook a four-day mission meeting government, opposition, civil society, and religious leaders to assess the situation.
+His appointment drew some criticism from a Tanzanian human rights group questioning his suitability for the role.

+Public criticism

+In November 2025, Malawi’s civil society group CDEDI argued that Chakwera should not receive former president's privileges, citing governance shortcomings, corruption concerns, and alleged abuses during his administration.
+The organisation, through its Executive Director Sylvester Namiwa, also urged international bodies, including SADC and Commonwealth, to refrain from granting him honorary roles until these issues were addressed.

+In the same month, the Malawi Police Service obtained a court warrant to search Chakwera’s private residence in Area 10, Lilongwe as part of an investigation into the disappearance of four State-owned security dogs allegedly taken from Kamuzu Palace.
+A day later, the Lilongwe Magistrate’s Court temporarily blocked the search after Chakwera’s lawyers argued the warrant was obtained on misleading grounds and objected to procedural irregularities.